Migas77/eShop_AS_108287/README.md

 ![checkout_trace_3](img/trace_3.png)

 As mentioned previously, I think that's important to explicitely register all the events throughout the checkout process.
-The function AddDomainEvent present in the [Entity.cs file](https://github.com/Migas77/eShop_AS_108287/blob/main/src/Ordering.Domain/SeedWork/Entity.cs#L28) , was the ideal place to register all Domain Events.
+The function AddDomainEvent present in the [Entity.cs file](https://github.com/Migas77/eShop_AS_108287/blob/main/src/Ordering.Domain/SeedWork/Entity.cs#L28) was the ideal place to register all Domain Events (in a new activity).
 Once again, sensitive information as UserId, UserName, CardNumber and CardHolderName were also masked.
 Bear in mind that '*' corresponds to the used masking character and X was present on the credit card number of said user, as presented in the code snippet bellow and the following [file](https://github.com/Migas77/eShop_AS_108287/blob/main/src/Identity.API/UsersSeed.cs#L12).

-At the image, we can also conclude that the OrderStartedDomainEvent (present in event.type tag) is catched by an handler is handled by an event handler (last trace), with the following events being registered: "Create new buyer", "Verify or add payment method" and "Add new buyer to repository".
+At the image, we can also conclude that the OrderStartedDomainEvent (present in event.type tag) is handled by an event handler (last trace), with the following events being registered: "Create new buyer", "Verify or add payment method" and "Add new buyer to repository".